npr99/Cookbook-SETX-TACC/README.md

 - locate the app-cpu.json file and open
 - select run and set allocation to PT2050-DataX
 - login password and TACC token is from DUO multi factor (set up in advance)

+Commit changes to Github
+- get the new unique id for actions different from the previous version 8a74db5

+Edit lines 3 and 10 in app-cpu.json to reflect the new unique id